Toloka/docs/en/guide/concepts/qa-pool-settings.md

 There shouldn't be too few pages available.
 Otherwise:

 - You won't be able to correctly evaluate the quality of the Toloker's responses.
-- The Toloker won't be interested in completing such tasks because they'll spend a lot of time studying instructions but won't earn much.
+- The Toloker won't be motivated to complete such tasks because they'll spend a lot of time studying instructions but won't earn much.

 {% cut "Example" %}

-#### A large pool with 1% of control tasks (good)
+#### A large pool with 1% control tasks (good)

 There are 10,000 tasks in the pool, and 100 of them are control tasks (1%).
 Each suite contains 10 tasks, and 1 of them is a control task.
-Hence, a user can complete up to 100 suites.
+This means a Toloker can complete up to 100 suites.

 #### A small pool with 1% control tasks (bad)

 There are 100 tasks in the pool, and 1 of them is a control task (1%).
 Each suite contains 10 tasks, and 1 of them is a control task.
-Hence, each user can only complete 1 suite.
+This means a Toloker can only complete 1 suite.

 #### A small pool with 10% control tasks (good)

 There are 100 tasks in the pool, and 10 of them are control tasks (10%).
 Each suite contains 10 tasks, and 1 of them is a control task.
-Hence, each user can complete up to 100 suites
+This means a Toloker can complete up to 10 suites.

 {% endcut %}